inexorgame-obsolete/wiki-mirror/Home.md

 ## Coding philosophy

 To begin with, [refactoring](https://en.wikipedia.org/wiki/Code_refactoring) the old Cube2 code is essential.
-You can find a lot of "write it from scratch in C"-philosophy in Sauerbraten's code.
+You can find a lot of the "write it from scratch in C"-philosophy in Sauerbraten's code.
 We are not afraid of using modern methods and libraries whenever it's appropriate to achieve our goal.
-Therefore we shall consider the following aspects of development:
+Therefore, we shall consider the following aspects of development:

 1. **documentation**: always [[document|Documentation]] your work
 2. **simplicity**: make it as easy as possible (only as complicated as needed)
 3. **modularity**: write your code in [[modules]]
 4. **maintenance**: make it easy to maintain (for someone else!)
 5. **partitition** split your work up into small files
-6. **consistency**: dont replicate code parts and try to use standard libraries
+6. **consistency**: don't replicate code parts and try to use standard libraries
 7. **communication**: tell other team members about your work

 You should also take a look at our [[Overall Architecture]].